 The Psychology of Being Afrikan-Centered and What That Really Means

 It is our behavior that we as individuals need to look at the most.
 Our behavior must reflect all that we say we know.
-In addition to the push for the Afrikan-Centered study and knowledge of Economics, Academia, History, Political Science, other sciences, Arts and Entertainment, Technology, Current Events, and Indigenous Afrikan Spiritual systems, etc., there must be a serious push for the study of Afrikan-Centered Psychology.
+In addition, in order for the Afrikan-Centered viewpoint of Economics, Academia, History, Political Science, other Sciences, Arts and Entertainment, Technology, Current Events, and Indigenous Afrikan Spiritual systems, etc., to fully become a reality there must be a serious push for the study of Afrikan-Centered Psychology.
 All of these pillars are important to the total Freedom, Liberation, and Sovereignty of us, as a race of people.
 And people need to stop picking one of these pillars as a means of denigrating any of the others.
 They are all important and none is more important than the other.
-However, many of these new, so-called ‘conscious’ people are ignoring is what is one of the most important pillars of all and that is the study of the mind, and the psychological effects of the system of Racism white-Supremacy in its influence on our own character and behavior.
+However, many of these new, so-called ‘conscious’ people are ignoring what is one of the most important pillars of all and that is the study of the mind and the psychological effects of the system of Racism white-Supremacy and its influence on our own character and behavior.
 If you try to apply all of the other pillars I alluded to above, but exclude psychology, you will ultimately fail in all you do.
 Because there is a psychology to the use of all of those things.
 If we want ‘Unity’ or what I prefer to classify as ‘Collectivity of Thought and Action’, we must be honest and start looking at the self.

-We, as a race of people, do not understand the ‘Weaponized Subliminal Seduction’ and ‘Propaganda’ and how it is used by our mortal enemies against us, in all areas of people activity, to influence our behavior and shape our character, each and every day.
+We, as a race of people, do not understand the ‘Weaponized Subliminal Seduction’, ‘Propaganda’, ‘Indoctrination’ and how these tools of the system of Racism white-Supremacy/white Terrorism are used by our mortal enemies against us, in all areas of people activity, to influence our behavior and shape our character, each and every day.
 This is why we have individuals out here supposedly representing what it is to be ‘conscious’ while exemplifying the most debased behaviors imaginable.
 Many of these characters try to rationalize all of the most debased behaviors that we must stop participating in if we are ever to honestly do the work that must be done.
 So, let us for once be honest and look at the self.
 Our individual behavior must match our words.
 What each of us knows must not only be reflected in our words, but it must also be reflected in our character and our behavior.
 Otherwise, why study all of these pillars at all?
 The question each of us should be asking ourselves is this: Why do I want to know this powerful information?
 The first answer should be so this power information can transform me from what I was to what I can and should be—a better human being.
-If you are still acting the like you were acting before you became ‘conscious’, you are just wasting your time.
+If you are still acting like you were acting before you became ‘conscious’, you are just wasting your time.
 Most importantly, you are no better than those among our people who are still ignorant of this powerful information.

-This is a quote that reflects what must be done.
+This is a quote that reflects what each of us must do and what must be done.